Asdesac/react-scientific-calculator/README.md

 -: Performs subtraction of input2 from input1
 *: Performs multiplication of input1 and input2
 /: Performs division of input1 by input2

+and degree,log ,and all the athersfull function pf the scientific calculator

 The result of the calculation is displayed below the input fields and operation buttons.

 Contributing